hellpig/magicor/README.md

 - The main window, palette, settings, and sprite options are drawn in one Pygame window instead of separate GTK dialogs.
 - Window-position preferences and the obsolete `magicor-editor.conf` are not used.
 - Undo is functional for ordinary editing operations.
 The original source had an undo stack and menu item, but its GTK frontend did not contain an `on_undo` handler and did not record normal drawing edits.
 - Description and hint fields are exposed because the existing level format already supports them.
+The hint field does not currently affect gameplay at all.

 ## Installation